wimalopaan/opentx/README.md

 Completed tasks:

 * Set good calibration defaults on factory reset, taken from erfly6.
 * Restored BIND as SHIFT.
-SHIFT+UP for LEFT, SHIT+DN for RIGHT.
+SHIFT+UP for LEFT, SHIFT+DN for RIGHT.
 Trims freed.
 * Fixed radio and model settings garbled text and crashes.
 * Switches warnings now dissapear by moving the switches.
 * Switches working!